 Jury deliberating in trial for Akron daughter accused of killing mom

-SUMMIT COUNTY, Ohio (WOIO) - Jury members in the trial for the 23-year-old Akron daughter accused of murdering her mom started deliberating Monday afternoon.
+SUMMIT COUNTY, Ohio (WOIO) - Jury members in the trial for the 23-year-old Akron daughter accused of murdering her mom will resume deliberating Wednesday.

 Sydney Powell’s trial began on Sept.
-6 in front of Summit County Court of Common Pleas Judge Kelly McLaughlin.
+6 in front of Summit County Court of Common Pleas Judge Kelly McLaughlin and the jury started deliberating on Sept.
+18.

 Akron police said on March 3, 2020, Sydney stabbed her mother, Brenda Powell, to death inside their Scudder Avenue home during an argument.